“Good order is the foundation of all things.”

 And this clausal criminality is easily prevented [fig.3].
 Rearrange the clauses to let the reader be lulled by the sedentary subordination, and then BAM, toss in that grenade of a main clause.

 You only know this if you know your main clauses from your subordinate clauses.
 And you can only teach this to students who know this too.
 All too often the teaching of clauses in key stage 2 begins and ends with technical accuracy and sentence variety.
 Both of these things are vitally important and need to be mastered before we can can focus on how an understanding of clause structure can improve sentence quality.
 We do want technical accuracy: students need to know how to spot and write different clause types, how to use a range of conjunctions, how subordinate clauses only make sense when attached to other clauses, and how clauses are demarcated.
-And we do want sentence variety: we want students to employ a range of clauses in their in varying patterns of complexity so that sentences don’t feel repetitive.
+And we do want sentence variety: we want students to employ a range of clauses in varying patterns of complexity so that sentences don’t feel repetitive.

 Take this simple example of a short writing session I did with a group of year 5 children recently.
 We were beginning a story about a character who had found an gibbon which had escaped from the local zoo (as you do).
 Our story was to start with our protagonist, Jim, on his way to return the gibbon.
-We gathered ideas to flesh out the scene, the whole the and what, the when and the where.
-We came up with these ideas among others.
+We gathered ideas to flesh out the scene, the what, the when and the where. of things We came up with these ideas among others.

 Jim is walking through an empty park.